 This raspberry dessert sauce topping is fresh, quick, & easy and gives desserts and breakfast dishes that little something extra!
 You can use fresh or frozen raspberries.

 - 2 teaspoons cornstarch

 - 3 cups (about 12 ounces/375g) fresh or frozen raspberries

 - 1 teaspoon fresh lemon juice (do not leave out)

 - optional: 1/2 teaspoon vanilla extract

 - Whisk the cornstarch and water together until all the cornstarch has dissolved.
 (I just use a fork to mix—very easy.)
 Combine cornstarch mixture, raspberries, granulated sugar, and lemon juice in a small saucepan over medium heat.
-Using a wooden spoon or rubber spatula, stir the mixture, lightly mashing the raspberries as they begin to heat.
+Using a silicone spatula, stir the mixture, lightly mashing the raspberries as they begin to heat.

 - Bring to a boil and let it boil for 3 full minutes, stirring occasionally.
 Remove the pan from heat and—if desired for a richer flavor—stir in vanilla extract.

 - Press the warm sauce through a fine mesh strainer to remove the seeds, if desired.
 I use the back of a spoon to press the liquid through the strainer, held over a bowl.
 It takes a couple minutes to really squeeze it all out.